Freud Communications

 Freud Communications Limited is a public relations firm based in London.
 It was founded in 1985 by Matthew Freud.
 He is the great-grandson of the Austrian psychoanalyst Sigmund Freud, who himself was the uncle of Edward Bernays, the Austrian-American pioneer of public relations.

 Overview

-Freud Communications was bought in 1994 by another independent agency in the United Kingdom, Abbott Mead Vickers (AMV), for about £10 million, only for Matthew Freud together with other partners to buy back the company for a similar sum in 2001.
-That was when AMV was itself purchased by the US group Omnicom.
-Freud Communications USA, which closed in February 2009, was based in New York City.
+In 1994, Freud Communications was acquired by the independent British advertising agency Abbott Mead Vickers (AMV), for approximately £10 million.
+In 2001, Matthew Freud, along with several partners, repurchased the company for a similar amount.
+The buybac occurred in the same year that AMV as acquired by the US-based communications group Omnicom.